nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 *  Monday May 2 - AP Create Task Due
 *  Monday May 9 - AP Exam
 ### Practice Testing
-Everyone is doing test this week.
-Only exception is if I have observed actions in your PBL and provided an exception.
+Everyone is doing test this Tuesday.
-* Testing
+* Testing Rules
+    * MCQ testing completed during class.
-    * MCQ testing.
-MCQ scores will be posted on GitHub Pages.
-AP Testers will provide corrections, PBL Testers only need scores.
+    * MCQ scores will be posted on GitHub Pages.
+    * AP Testers will provide corrections, PBL Testers only need scores.

 ### Grading Adjustments